Krainium/Browser-Manager/README.md

 Old profiles from previous runs get deleted on startup.
 When you close the script, it removes the profile directories too.
 Nothing sticks around.

-For Edge specifically, the script forces `--profile-directory=Default` inside the custom user data dir.
+For Edge specifically, the script forces a clean default profile inside the custom directory.
 This stops Edge from pulling in your real profile.
 It also disables auto-import, sidebar popups, the sync prompt.
 Each Edge instance behaves like a first-time install.

 ## Stealth Mode